Scrummy Lane

 I also like to add some sweet cherry tomatoes, halved, cubes of feta cheese, those back-of-the-cupboard chickpeas, loads of fresh basil leaves, and finally the cooked orzo pasta.

-Erm… wait a minute… what the heck is orzo?
+Erm… wait a minute… what is orzo?

 If you’re not familiar with orzo, it’s like rice-shaped pasta and available from big supermarkets here in the UK.
 In the US it’s sometimes called risoni.